-7. Synod Diaconate Council (SDC)
+9. Synod Diaconate Council (SDC)

-- 7.1.
-The purpose of the Synod Diaconate Council (SDC) is to coordinate and support applicants, interns, and accepted members of the Metropolitan New York Synodical Diaconate by providing some basic and uniform standards for preparation, education, and, accountability; offering opportunities for continuing education, collegiality and support; encouraging excellence in ministry; and being a forum for mutual concerns and needs.
-The SDC also serves to coordinate and facilitate the oversight and leadership to be exercised by the Bishop over the various diaconal ministries of the synod, whether in congregations, agencies, or on special deployed mission assignments. - 7.2.
-Five members of the Synodical Diaconate, two clergy, and two lay members of the Synod, will be appointed by the Bishop to serve as the SDC to organize and conduct the business and activities of the Synodical Diaconate.
-Members of the SDC will serve a 3-year term with a maximum of nine consecutive years.
-Additional people may be appointed by the Bishop at the request of the SDC providing Synod Deacons comprise a majority of the membership of the SDC. - 7.3.
+9.1.
+The purpose of the Synod Diaconate Council (SDC) is to coordinate and support applicants, interns, and accepted members of the Metropolitan New York Synod Diaconate by providing some basic and uniform standards for preparation, education, and, accountability; offering opportunities for continuing education, collegiality and support; encouraging excellence in ministry; and being a forum for mutual concerns and needs.
+The SDC also serves to coordinate and facilitate the oversight and leadership to be exercised by the Bishop over the various diaconal ministries of the synod, whether in congregations, agencies, or on special deployed mission assignments.

+- 9.2.
+Seven members of the Synodical Diaconate, two clergy, and two lay members of the Synod, who are not members of the Synodical Diaconate, will be appointed by the Bishop to serve as the SDC to organize and conduct the business and activities of the Synodical Diaconate.
+Members of the SDC will serve a 3-year term with a maximum of six consecutive years.
+Additional people may be appointed by the Bishop at the request of the SDC providing Synod Deacons comprise at least 60% of the membership of the SDC.
 Officers of the SDC will be a chairperson and secretary, to be elected from within the council to serve 1-year terms.
-The SDC will maintain contact and communication with other leadership activities of the synod. - 7.4.
+Officers may serve two consecutive terms.
+The SDC will maintain contact and communication with other leadership activities of the synod. - 9.3.
 The SDC will serve as the Application/Formation Committee for the Synodical Diaconate, performing those functions described elsewhere in this document.
-Other individuals may be invited by the SDC to serve on sub-committees of the SDC to assist in the handling of applications, arranging education opportunities, and other tasks the SDC feels necessary. - 7.5.
-The SDC will be responsible for making a report on the life and activities of the Synodical Diaconate to every Synod Assembly, as well as regular reports to the Bishop and Synod Council. - 7.6.
+Other individuals may be invited by the SDC to serve on sub-committees of the SDC to assist in the handling of applications, arranging education opportunities, and other tasks the SDC feels necessary. - 9.4.
+The SDC will be responsible for making a report on the life and activities of the Synodical Diaconate to every Synod Assembly, as well as regular reports to the Bishop and Synod Council. - 9.5.
 A Synod staff member, appointed by the Bishop, will be an ex-officio member of the Council.

-8. Accountability

-8.1.
+10.Accountability

+- 10.1.
 Members of the Synodical Diaconate will be accountable immediately to their pastor/supervisor and to the congregation through which they receive their Call, except where working in the wider church, where they would be accountable to the leaders of organizations or agencies through which they receive their Call.

-- 8.2.
+In either case, as stated above, the Call must be renewed annually. - 10.2.
 They will also be accountable to the Bishop of the Metropolitan New York Synod, as they will be considered part of the ministry of the Metropolitan New York Synod.
-Further, they will be accountable to the Synod Diaconate Council, and to the membership of the Synodical Diaconate itself. - 8.3.
-A synod deacon's Call must be renewed annually by action of the congregation or agency issuing the Call.
-If the focus of the synod deacon's ministry changes or the situation in the congregation changes that the synod deacon's ministry is going to change, a new Letter of Call needs to be drafted and approved by the congregation.
-At the time of renewal, the Secretary of the congregation/agency must submit a letter to the SDC confirming the Call was renewed. - 8.4.
-As a member of a synodical roster, Synod Deacons are required to submit paperwork at the appropriate times (all forms can be found on the Synod website at MNYS.org).
-These include: - Submitting Annual reports.
-This includes both under call and on Leave from Call Deacons. - Submitting an On Leave from Call application when needed. - Submitting Annual Renewal of Call documentation with the Bishop's office and SDC.
+Further, they will be accountable to the leadership and membership of the Synodical Diaconate itself. - 10.3.
+As a member of a synodical roster, Synod Deacons are required to submit paperwork at the appropriate times.
+These include: - Annual reports for Synod Deacons under Call and those on Leave from Call - Submitting an On Leave from Call application when needed - Making sure Call renewals are filed with the Bishop's office and SDC

 These forms are necessary for maintaining the roster of synod deacons.
-Synod Deacons not submitting - required paperwork will be removed from the roster.
+Synod Deacons not submitting required paperwork will be subject to disciplinary action under 12.2.

-8.5.
-Members of the Synodical Diaconate will be expected to engage in ongoing continuing education, to - develop ministerial skills and expertise, and to remain connected to the vision of the Synod and the Synodical Diaconate as a community of theological reflection.
+10.4.
+An annual renewal of Call must be submitted to the Bishop's office and the SDC.
+(7.2)

-9. Participation in the Synodical Diaconate
+11. Participation in the Synodical Diaconate